humacss/minbin/README.md

 ## Why yet another serializer?

-Most Rust projects need to turn a struct into bytes and back at some point.
+Many Rust projects need to turn a struct into bytes and back at some point.

 Yet almost every other crate forces you to commit on day one to features you probably don’t need yet: